 That said, my raw dog food recipes are inspired by my very own pup Wally’s food intolerances.

 He’s a raw-fed, 38 lb Feist mix who gets rashes and hot spots from eating several different foods.

 These foods are chicken (including eggs), pheasant, quail, salmon, anchovies, sardines, green lipped mussels, any and all grains, as well as several veggies and fruit.

 What’s The Cost of Feeding These Raw Dog Food Recipes?

 Well, for starters, my e-book is priced at $9.99 when it’s not on sale.
 This price drops a little every now and then when it’s on sale, generally around any major US holidays or when I feel like it, ha!

-Tip: Sign up for my e-mail newsletter to stay up-to-date on e-book sales, free giveaways, reviews, and general raw feeding knowledge.
+Tip: Sign up for my weekly e-mail newsletter to stay up-to-date on e-book sales, free giveaways, reviews, and general raw feeding knowledge.

 Then it depends on your dog’s size, daily food requirement, and the ingredient cost.